 To get there Alfa Romeo enhanced its Giulia base model.
 The Turin-based manufacturer adorned it with the company’s legacy racing emblem—the four-leaf clover (or Quadrifoglio in Italian)—and added an all-aluminum, 505 horsepower twin-turbo V-6 engine that delivers 443-foot pounds of torque.

 The 3800-pound rear-wheel-drive car puts the power to the pavement through an 8-speed automatic transmission and 11 inches wide Pirelli skins.
-Drivers have the option of passive auto or banging out gears on paddle shifters or the mid-console stick.
+Drivers have the option of a passive auto clicker or banging out gears on paddle shifters or the mid-console stick.

 The Giulia Quadrifoglio’s central nervous system is its DNA drive mode system—a computer-controlled from a mid-console dial—that’s wired into multiple sensors all over the car.
 This digital brain offers four driving modes that instantly synchronize default settings of engine output, power delivery, brakes, and suspension.